uzh-bf/code-style/README.md

 ## Usage

-Install the package that is relevant in your context and add some or all of the following scripts to your `package.json` (customizations might be needed depending on your context):
+Install the package that is relevant in your context and add some or all of the following scripts to your `package.json` if you are working on a Typescript project:

 ```
 "check": "npm-run-all --parallel check:ts format:ci lint",